Efficient and Robust Algorithms for Adversarial Linear Contextual Bandits: Discussion

 Besides the most important question of whether or not our guarantees for the misspecified setting can be improved, we leave a few more questions open for further investigation.
 One limitation of our methods is that they require prior knowledge of the context distribution $\Dw$.
 We conjecture that it may be possible to overcome this limitation by designing slightly more sophisticated algorithms that estimate this distribution from data.
 Second, it appears to be an interesting challenge to prove versions of our performance guarantees that hold with high probability by using optimistically estimators as done by \citet{BLLRS11,Neu15b}, or if data-dependent bounds depending on the total loss of the best expert rather than $T$ can be achieved in our setting \citep{AKLLS17,AZBL18,Neu15}.
 We find it likely that such improvements are possible at the expense of a significantly more involved analysis.

-\acks{We thank the three anonymous reviewers for their valuable feedback that helped us improve the paper.
+\acks{We would like to thank Haipeng Luo, Chen-Yu Wei and Chung-Wei Lee for pointing out a technical issue with an earlier version of our proof of Lemma 6, and we thank Wojciech Kot\l owski for his help with the updated proof of the same lemma.
+We thank the three anonymous reviewers for their valuable feedback that helped us improve the paper.
 G.~Neu was supported by ``la Caixa'' Banking Foundation through the Junior Leader Postdoctoral Fellowship Programme, a Google Faculty Research Award, and a Bosch AI Young Researcher Award.}